-Rape/revenge is one of the trickiest sub-genres in horror.
-Revenge in general is a difficult motivator for the duration of a feature-length narrative.
+Revenge is a difficult motivator for the duration of a feature-length narrative.
 Many people have huge criticisms of the genre, and some of them are definitely valid.
-It’s very difficult to maintain and turn it from something artful, or more often than not struggle to walk the line between an exploitation film and being genuinely exploitative.
+It’s difficult to maintain and turn it from something artful, or more often than not struggle to walk the line between an exploitation film and being genuinely exploitative.

-With how much time I’ve spent thinking about rape/revenge and revenge films in general from the US, I decided to branch out and see how the subject is treated on a global scale.
+With how much time I’ve spent thinking about revenge films in general from the US, I decided to branch out and see how the subject is treated on a global scale.
 For the most part, all cultures deal with all subgenres in horror very differently.
-Everything comes down to that country and how its people view those subjects.
+Everything comes down to that country and how natives of any given place view those subjects.

-It’s kind of interesting, then, to look around the world and see that revenge is almost a universal concept.
+It’s kind of interesting to look around the world and see that revenge is almost a universal concept.
 There’s very little difference in the basic themes when you look at these movies from country to country.
 That, I think, is kind of fascinating.

 Martyrs